We're here to help

 Apache Ant: Generating a build file

-After that Apache Ant and Java JDK have been installed and their environment variables set up correctly, a build.xml file can be generated for your scheduling requirements.
+After the Apache Ant and Java JDK have been installed and their environment variables set up correctly, a build.xml file can be generated for your scheduling requirements.

 This build.xml file defines the scope and requirements of the scheduling task, including what tests should be run, the test environment to be used, the report recipients and other details.